-Restriction of redemption
+Restriction on redemption of units

 The company may restrict the redemption of units for a total of up to 15 consecutive working days if investors' redemption requests reach at least 10 per cent of the Net Asset Value on any settlement date (Threshold Value).
 If the threshold is reached or exceeded, the company shall decide in its absolute discretion whether to restrict redemption on that settlement date.
 If it decides to restrict withdrawals, it may continue to do so for up to 14 consecutive working days on the basis of a daily discretionary decision.
-The decision to limit redemption may be taken if the redemption requests can no longer be executed in the interest of all investors due to the liquidity situation of the fund.
-This may be the case, for example, if the liquidity of the fund's assets deteriorates due to political, economic or other events on the markets and is thus no longer sufficient to fully service the redemption requests on the settlement date.
+The decision to limit redemption may be taken if the redemption requests can no longer be executed in the interest of all investors due to the liquidity situation of the Fund.
+This may be the case, for example, if the liquidity of the Fund's assets deteriorates as a result of political, economic or other events on the markets and is therefore no longer sufficient to meet redemption requests in full on the settlement date.
 In this case, the withdrawal restriction is to be regarded as a milder means compared to the suspension of the withdrawal.